ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 Instead of analyzing the entire CT scan, it will break down the problem into simpler tasks.
 CT scans are 3D X-rays consisting of a three-dimensional array of single-channel data, with each voxel having a numeric value that approximately corresponds to the average mass density of the matter contained inside.

-There are multiple approaches to handle large images when training a CNN:

-1. **Downsampling**: This involves scaling down the input before passing it into the CNN.
-You can also downsample the image within the network by picking a large stride, which saves resources for the next layers.
-However, this method may result in the loss of important data [Source 3](https://ai.stackexchange.com/questions/3938/how-do-i-handle-large-images-when-training-a-cnn).

-2. **PCA (Principal Component Analysis)**: This technique helps in selecting an important feature subset, reducing the feature set size [Source 3](https://ai.stackexchange.com/questions/3938/how-do-i-handle-large-images-when-training-a-cnn).

-3. **Stochastic Gradient Descent**: Instead of using conventional Gradient Descent, this approach reduces the size of the dataset required for training in each iteration, thus reducing the time required to train the network [Source 3](https://ai.stackexchange.com/questions/3938/how-do-i-handle-large-images-when-training-a-cnn).

-4. **Restricting the CNN**: In addition to downsampling in early layers, you can remove the FC (fully connected) layer in favor of a convolutional layer.
-This will help reduce the number of parameters, but training will still be slow due to the heavy computational load in the early layers [Source 3](https://ai.stackexchange.com/questions/3938/how-do-i-handle-large-images-when-training-a-cnn).

 As for choosing the batch size, it depends on your specific situation.
 For example, with an image size of 2400x2400x3x4, a single image takes ~70 MB, so a batch size of 5 might be more realistic.
 However, this depends on the available GPU memory, and using 16-bit values instead of 32-bit can help double the batch size [Source 3](https://ai.stackexchange.com/questions/3938/how-do-i-handle-large-images-when-training-a-cnn).